 Companies like Old Town Clothing and S.E.H.
 Kelly keep the designs simple, taking the best of then to make something that works for now.
 None do this better than ARN Mercantile.

-Using clean lines and subtle detailing, they produce garments that are both relaxed and elegant while still having a touch of humour.
+Using clean lines and subtle detailing, they produce garments that are both relaxed and elegant while still having a touch of humor.
 ARN Mercantile is a combination of English workwear and Japanese design.
-At its heart is pattern cutter Neil Christopher and his fabric expert wife Akimi.
+At its heart is pattern cutter Neil Christopher and his fabric expert partner Akimi.

 Both have been involved in the fashion industry for many years, and the pair skills compliment each other perfectly.
 Great attention to detail is taken both with the sourcing of organic fabrics that will develop well as they age and tailoring the designs on the body to ensure good fit and movement.
-The fabrics are largely sourced from Japan, while the garments are constructed in the U.K. Neil and Akimi are both very hands on and ARN Mercantile is intentionally kept small scale ensuring quality, and directness.
-Using elements like contracting buttons (a nice element of controlled randomness) the couple inject personality and an element of playfulness into their garments.
+The fabrics are largely sourced from Japan, while the garments are constructed in the U.K. Neil and Akimi are both very hands-on and ARN Mercantile is intentionally kept small scale ensuring quality, and directness.
+Using elements like contracting buttons (a nice element of controlled randomness) the couple injects personality and an element of playfulness into their garments.
 With ARN Mercantile everything lies in the detail.
-You can get an impression of the level of attention to detail from these images from a their sneek peek at their sping/summer collection:
+You can get an impression of the level of attention to detail from these images from their sneak peek at their spring/summer collection: